probabl-ai/skore-demo-project/README.md

-# skore-demo-project

-Welcome to this short scripting repository.
+# Welcome to skore-hub scripting repository

-If you want to explore skore-hub but do not know where to start, here are a couple of creations to create objects.
+If you want to explore [Skore Hub](https://probabl.ai/skore) but do not know where to start, you can use the script contained in this repository to create a project, populate it with experiment reports, and upload it on Skore Hub.

 To start, you should first create a virtual environment.
 Once set, you can run the following lines in your terminal: